Security-Onion-Solutions/securityonion-cloud/README.md

 `ssh -i ~/.ssh/securityonion onion@$instanceip`

 #### Run Setup
-Run setup with `sosetup-minimal` to configure Security Onion on smaller-sized instances.
+Run setup with `sosetup-minimal` to configure Security Onion on smaller-sized instances, choosing `Suricata` as the NIDS.

-Otherwise, run setup with `sosetup` as you normally would.
+Otherwise, run setup with `sosetup` as you normally would, choosing `Suricata` as the NIDS.

 Alternatively, if you simply want to verify VXLAN traffic is being mirrored to the Security Onion sniffing interface, do something like the following once logged in:

 `ifconfig ens6 up`
 `tcpdump -nni ens6`
 ##### MTU
-After running setup, you may want to alter the MTU of the sniffing interface to ensure you are able to capture all traffic you are expecting.
+After running setup, you may also want to alter the MTU of the sniffing interface to ensure you are able to capture all traffic you are expecting.

 This can be done by running the following command...